Peter Smith, Master Lecturer

 (617) 548-0109 cell

-The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash, night photography, color, photographing a famous person, shooting a selfie, producing a 10 picture photo essay and creating a blog.
+The 10 shooting assignments in JO305 cover portraiture, motion, depth-of-field, hot-shoe flash for DSLR or fill light, night photography, color, photographing an environmental portrait, shooting a selfie, producing a five-picture photo essay and creating an Adobe Portfolio.

-JO305 covers the basics of Lightroom and WordPress.
+JO305 covers the basics of Lightroom and Adobe Portfolio.
 We will also cover digital hygiene, nondestructive editing, color correction, image toning, sharpening, tagging, caption writing and understanding resolution.

 RULES AND RECOMMENDATIONS:

 Photoshop tools may not be used in this class to alter the meaning of an image.
-Cropping is not allowed.
+Cropping is not allowed, but you are required to straighten your horizon.
 Students will upload assignments to the class Smugmug account.

 The New York Times ~ daily